CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 2. **Create containerized Conda or pip environment using CSC's Tykky tool**

-    CSC has developed [a tool for wrapping existing Conda or pip installations](../../computing/containers/tykky.md) into a smaller set
+    CSC has developed [a tool for wrapping Conda or pip installations](../../computing/containers/tykky.md) into a smaller set
     of files using Apptainer and SquashFS technologies.
 The tool is available as a pre-installed module and is also used for CSC's own installations.